Share

 • Policy/Plan Tracker (Google Doc) – An additional resource to help you find out if your community has a Complete Streets Policy or Active Transportation Plan.

-Bike Walk Education School Liaison sign-up (Google Doc) – Help your local school district adopt the new law.
+Bike Walk Education School Liaison sign-up (Google Doc) – Help your local school district teach walking and biking safety to kids!

 Funding Opportunities (Google Doc) – A list of local, private, regional, state, and federal funding opportunities that can be used for walking, biking and trail projects.